Get Funding for Public EV Chargers with ChargeON Ontario

 - Support EV adoption

-- Build a robust and affordable charging network throughout Ontario, especially in underserved and rural communities
+- Build a robust and affordable charging network throughout Ontario

 Who is eligible?

-You may be eligible for ChargeON funding if you own or operate a site in Ontario that is:
+You may be eligible for ChargeON funding if you own or operate a site in Ontario that will offer 24/7 public access to EV chargers.

 - Municipalities